letractien/RECRUITMENT-MANAGEMENT/README.md

 #### Prerequisites
 - Docker and Docker Compose installed on your machine

-#### Using Docker Compose (Recommended)
+#### Using Docker Compose for Production

-The easiest way to run the application is using Docker Compose:
+Run the application in production mode:

 ```bash
 # Build and start the container